abhigupta4/kong-assignment/README.md

 - A running Kafka instance (e.g., [Confluent Kafka](https://www.confluent.io/)).
 - A running ElasticSearch instance compatible with opensearch library
 - A file (in JSONL format or similar) to be ingested.

+## Running the application

+I have created a Makefile for ease of running the application
+1. make run-kafka-producer
+2. make run-kafka-consumer